OHDSI/Broadsea/README.md

 Broadsea can deploy the OHDSI stack on any of the following infrastructure alternatives:

-* laptop / desktop - Note: The Broadsea-Hades Docker container (RStudio server with OHDSI HADES R packages) is not currently supported on Non-Intel Mac computers (M1 or M2)
+* laptop / desktop - Note: The Broadsea-Hades Docker container (RStudio server with OHDSI HADES R packages)
 * internally hosted server
 * cloud provider hosted server
 * cluster of servers (internally or cloud provider hosted)

-It supports any database management system that the OHDSI stack supports.
-The examples provided in this repository are for connecting to PostgreSQL, Oracle or Microsoft SQL Server databases.
+It supports any database management system that the OHDSI stack supports, though some services are specific to Postgresql.

-It supports any OS where Docker containers can run, including Windows, Mac OS X and Linux (including Ubuntu, CentOS & CoreOS)
+It supports any OS where Docker containers can run, including Windows, Mac OS X, and Linux (including Ubuntu, CentOS & CoreOS)

 ### Usage Scenarios: